 Since 2017 she has been designing and co-directing the Postgraduate Course in Technopolitics and Rights in the Digital Era first at the Pompeu Fabra University, then at the University of Barcelona.

-Simona Levi is a theatre director, playwright, technopolitical strategist, cultural manager and curator, multidisciplinary artist using scenography and audiovisual and multimedia formats, researcher, reporter, teacher, talk-show guest and lecturer who, as an activist, has focused in recent years on free culture, digital democracy and the strategic use of digital tools for organisation, technopolitical communication, collective action, the struggle against state corruption, and for the renovation of democracy.
+Simona Levi is a theatre director, playwright, technopolitical strategist, multidisciplinary artist, researcher and teacher who, as an activist, has focused in recent years on free culture, digital democracy and the strategic use of digital tools for organisation, communication, collective action, the struggle against state corruption, on the rights and for the renewal of democracy.

-Levi is a prominent participant in the 15-M (anti-austerity) movement in Barcelona.
+Levi has been a prominent participant in the 15-M (Indignados’ Movement) in Barcelona.

-Prior to this, she was active in housing rights movements and for the use of public space.
+Prior to this, she was active in housing rights movements and and women’s rights.